Thomas Bachem: Voluntary Commitment

 In 2012, Bachem, together with other internet entrepreneurs, founded the German Startups Association as a political voice for startups in Germany.
-He serves as its Vice Chairman ever since.
+He served as the association's Vice Chairman and continues to serve as a member of its extended board.

 Bachem also initiated the non-profit Code+Design Initiative and is a senator of the German Academy of Science and Engineering.
 He is a long-time member of the Entrepreneurs' Organization and for many years served as a regional board chair.

 Awards

-Germany's leading business newspaper Handelsblatt named Bachem "Founder of the Year 2017".
-German magazine Capital honored him in the same year as "Young Elite - Top 40 under 40" in the Society and Science category.
+The German business newspaper Handelsblatt named Bachem "Founder of the Year 2017".
+The German magazine Capital named him in the same year as "Young Elite - Top 40 under 40" in the Society and Science category.
 In December 2017, the magazine Business Punk named him one of "100 Rising Stars" in its "Watchlist 2018".
 In August 2019, he received the "Innovators Under 35" award of the German issue of MIT Technology Review and was named "Social Innovator of the Year".

-Previously, Bachem was already named as a "famous German founder" in 2010 by business magazine WirtschaftsWoche and in 2014 as one of 25 "notorious founders - Germany's pioneers."
+In 2010, business magazine WirtschaftsWoche included him in a list of "Berühmte deutsche Gründer", and in 2014 in a list of 25 "pioneers of the German startup scene".

+The general assembly of the German Startups Association appointed him an honorary member.
+Under the association's bylaws, honorary membership recognizes long-standing support or exceptional contributions to the association's purpose.

+In May 2025, Bachem was awarded "Impact Entrepreneur of the Year" at the German Startup Awards for his work in digital education, including founding CODE University of Applied Sciences.

-In 2019, the university he founded was awarded the "German Excellence Prize" as well as honored as an "Excellent Place" in the annual "Land of Ideas" competition.
+The university received the "German Excellence Prize" and was named an "Excellent Place" in the annual Land of Ideas competition in 2019.